filecoin-project/lotus-docs/content/en/lotus/manage/slasher-and-disputer.md

 Simply run `lotus chain disputer start` to start the disputer.
 The Disputer will automatically begin to dispute proofs from the current epoch unless a specific height is set using the `--start-epoch` flag.

 {{< alert icon="tip" >}}
-The Lotsu Disputer will take a couple of minutes to fully start.
+The Lotus Disputer will take a couple of minutes to fully start.
 Any `rpc output message buffer` warning messages displayed during the the initiation process can be safely ignored.
 {{< /alert >}}

 ## Manual Disputes